IBM/solsa/README.md

   existing IBM cloud services.
 - Helper tools:
   - `solsa-build` builds a container image for a given SolSA service.
-  - `solsa-chart` synthesizes a Helm chart for deploying a SolSA service and its dependencies.
+  - `solsa-yaml` synthesizes "Kustomizable" yaml for deploying a SolSA service and its dependencies.
   - `solsa-name` is used to ensure consistent naming of container images.
   - `solsa-serve` starts a local server implementing a given SolSa service.